Memory-multi-fractional Brownian motion with continuous correlations

 \emph{Step-wise $\alpha(t)$-protocol.} To simplify the discussion of the general properties of MMFBM, we consider a stepwise protocol between two values of $\alpha$ switching at $t=\tau$,

 in an unbounded space.
 More complicated behaviors can be constructed as a sequence of values $\alpha_i$.
-Smooth versions of the step-like protocol (\ref{alphat}) can, e.g., be realized by sigmoid functions (S17) \cite{sm}.
+Smooth versions of the step-like protocol (\ref{alphat}) can, e.g., be realized by sigmoid functions (S19) \cite{sm}.
 Such forms, however, require numerical analysis.
-Fig.~\ref{fig1} shows trajectories of MMFBM for the smooth versions corresponding to two sample protocols (\ref{alphat}), while Fig.~S1 depicts the case for the step-like form (\ref{alphat}) \cite{sm}.
+Fig.~\ref{fig1} shows trajectories of MMFBM for the step-like form (\ref{alphat}), while Fig.~S1 depicts the case of a smooth protocol \cite{sm}.
 In both Figures we also show the corresponding MFBM trajectories, for the same parental Wiener processes $B(s)$.
 For both processes the roughness change in the trajectories at $t=\tau$ is distinct.
 In both cases MMFBM appears more ``continuous''.

 \emph{MSD.} With definition (\ref{mmfbm}), the MMFBM-MSD reads

 due to the independence of the Wiener process at different times.
 Indeed, the instantaneous value of the MSD depends on the local modulation by $\alpha(s)$ along the process history.
 For the stepwise protocol (\ref{alphat}), the MSD reads